 Sweet corn salad, or maaki chaat, is a dish that is healthy, light, full of flavour and has an appealing appearance.

-It gives freshness and brightness to a meal and is healthy, tasty and easy to make.
+It gives freshness and brightness to a meal and is easy to make.
 The sweetness of the corn, the crunch of onions and carrot, the tomato and cucumber, the spices and lime juice give a very fresh and balanced texture and flavour.

-Salads of this type are commonly found in the north and eastern parts of India..
+Salads of this type are commonly found in Mumbai.

 Canned or frozen corn kernels are an adequate substitute for fresh corn, but the fresh corn will taste so much better.
 From a preparation perspective, you should chop the vegetables to be roughly the same size as the corn kernels.
 Too big, and you will lose some of the visual appeal of the dish.